jchristopherson/ferror/README.md

 ## Documentation
 Documentation can be found [here](http://htmlpreview.github.io/?https://github.com/jchristopherson/ferror/blob/master/doc/html/index.html).

-## Build Instructions
+## Compiling
-This library utilizes [CMake](https://cmake.org/) to facilitate its build.
-Using CMake is as simple as issuing the following commands.
-- cmake ...
-- make
-- make install

-See [Running CMake](https://cmake.org/runningcmake/) for more details on the use of CMake.
+[CMake](https://cmake.org/) is the preferred build system for this library.
+See [Running CMake](https://cmake.org/runningcmake/) for instructions on how to build using CMake.

+[Meson](https://mesonbuild.com/index.html) can also be used to build this library.
+See [this](https://mesonbuild.com/Quick-guide.html) quick start guid on how to use Meson.